Albert0i/RU204/article.md

 #### Section 2

-Storage Model, in a restricted and confined sense, is the storage of pure user data, not includes meta-data.
+Storage Model, in a restricted and confined sense, focuses on storage of user data which strips off all unrelated meta data.
+Storage Model directly maps to table space, segment, extend and blocks on disk.
+Storage strictly means disk storage and disk space not regarding any accompanying overhead on specific reading or writing operations.

 #### Section 3